bitpay/jsonPaymentProtocol/specification.md

 * `network` - Which network is this request for (main / test / regtest)
 * `currency` - Three digit currency code representing which coin the request is based on
 * `requiredFeeRate` - The minimum fee per byte required on this transaction.
 Payment will be rejected if fee rate included for the transaction is not at least this value. _May be fractional value_ ie 0.123 sat/byte
+* `requiredInputConfirmations` - The minimum number of confirmations on the blockchain for each transaction input.
+Can be 0 which means that the input is unconfirmed but needs to be broadcasted and found in the servers mempool.
 * `outputs` - What output(s) your transaction must include in order to be accepted
 * `time` - ISO Date format of when the invoice was generated
 * `expires` - ISO Date format of when the invoice will expire